Pills, Alcohol Addiction, and Bipolar Disorder

 The Trap of Social Drinking

 During high school and college, I maintained high grades.
 I was looked at as a smart student.
-My family encouraged me to continue to pursue my academics and constantly praised for my good grades.
+My family encouraged me to continue to pursue my academics and was constantly praised for my good grades.
 I enrolled in college, left my parents’ home, and went off to college like other high school graduates.

 Ensnared in the trap of social drinking, I still continued to get drunk to excess while at college.
 But I was drinking with my friends.
 So many of them drank as well that it didn’t send up any red flags.
 I convinced myself that all college kids drink and continued to tell myself that I was not an alcoholic.